sylvainlugeon/dream-prediction/README.md

 ## Structure

 ```
-├── requirements.txt         # Library requirements for setting the environment
+├── requirements.txt         # Library requirements for setting up the environment
 ├── _data_/                  # Toy data used for demo
 │   ├── metadata/
 │   ├── processed/